masontadam/container-git-web-server/README.md

 2. Then the git repository will be available over port 22 at the docker container's docker network IP address.
 This server interact in the way a normal git repository would:

-The only repository intially present on the server is admin/admin (password in the description).
+	- The only repository intially present on the server is admin/admin (password in the description).

-The docker container's IP address can be found with the following command:
+	- The docker container's IP address can be found with the following command:
 		- `sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' server` where 'server' is merely the name of the docker container.
-- The git server behaves as normal over port 22.

 Below is a sample of common git commands (note the address of the git server):

 ```
 git clone ssh://admin@172.17.0.2/admin/admin